civic-interconnect/civic-transparency-py-ptag-types/repo-consolidation.md

 #!/usr/bin/env python3
 """
 Benchmark script for civic-transparency-types performance.
-Provides performance characteristics for the models.
+Run this to get actual performance characteristics for your models.
 """

 import json